eventide-project/docs/setup/postgres.md

 ## Create the Message Store Postgres Database

-The `evt-message_store-postgres` gem includes a command line tool for creating the message store database.
+The `evt-message_store-postgres-database` gem includes a command line tool for creating the message store database.

+This gem will be installed by installing the

 Install the gem:

 ```
-gem install evt-message_store-postgres
+gem install evt-message_store-postgres-database
 ```

 Create the database: